 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such fenugreek seeds are thought to target the Kidney and the Liver.
+As such Hu Lu Ba is thought to target the Kidney and the Liver.
 According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Fenugreek may reduce some biomarkers in people with diabetes and with pre-diabetic conditions.1